Farming on a RooftopThe Hunger Site

 Enter, then, Brooklyn Grange, which farms over two and a half acres of rooftops in Brooklyn and Queens.
 They use a special soil mixture is used to minimize weight on the roofs and allow rapid drainage during heavy downpours and have even incorporated chickens and bees into their urban farming experiment.

-Watch the video below to learn more about rooftop farming in New York City in the video below.
+Watch the video to learn more about rooftop farming in New York City.